Reading

 -We teach phonics for 30 minutes a day.
 In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
 Each Friday, we review the week’s teaching to help children become fluent readers.

--Children make a strong start in Reception: teaching begins in Week 3 of the Autumn term.
+-Children make a strong start in Reception: teaching begins by Week 3 of the Autumn term.

 -Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.